Richpal Singh Mirdha

-Shri Richpal Singh Mirdha (श्री रिछपाल सिंह मिर्धा) is a senior Indian National Congress and Popular farmer's leader in Rajasthan and a member of the Mirdha political dynasty.
+Richpal Singh Mirdha is an Indian politician from Nagaur, Rajasthan who served as the member of Rajasthan Legislative Assembly representing Degana constituency from Indian National Congress.
+He is a member of the Mirdha Dynasty of Nagaur.
+He joined Bharatiya Janata Party in 2023.

 Political career

-Shri Mirdha started his Political career during Rajasthan Assembly election-1990, When Baba shri Nathuram Mirdha asked Richpal Mirdha to join active politics and raise farmer's issues in assembly and fight for their rights.
+Mirdha started his political career during 1990 Rajasthan Assembly elections.
 He was elected as 1st time MLA from Degana seat of Nagaur in 1990.

 Richpal Singh Mirdha's major victory was in the 1998 assembly election.
 When Congress did not offer him a place on the ballot, the farmers and public of Marwar took action and made history by electing him as an independent MLA from Degana by a margin of 8810 votes.
 This was the highest victory by any independent MLA in The 11th Rajasthan Legislative Assembly.

-Later Shri Richpal Singh Mirdha Joined his original party Indian National Congress in 2003 and Won the Degana assembly seat with huge margin of 11128 votes by defeating Shri Dilip Singh of BJP.
+Later Richpal Singh Mirdha Joined his original party Indian National Congress in 2003 and Won the Degana assembly seat with huge margin of 11128 votes by defeating Dilip Singh of BJP.
 In Assembly election of 2003, he was the only congressman to win in Nagaur district.

 He represented the Degana constituency in the Rajasthan Legislative Assembly from 1990 to 2008, serving four consecutive terms: Which is a record in Nagaur district to win an assembly seat continuous four times in a row: